the-maazu/react-material-music-player/DOCUMENTATION.md

 ### creating a theme

-You would typicatlly create a theme as shown below
+You would typically create a theme as shown below

 <pre><code>
 import { createTheme } from '@mui/material/styles';